giantswarm/releases/capa/v33.0.1/README.md

 # :zap: Giant Swarm Release v33.0.1 for CAPA :zap:

-This releases improves the stability of karpenter nodepools.
+This releases improves the stability of Karpenter node pools.

 ## Changes compared to v33.0.0